 I am Anna Lauren Hoffmann, a scholar and writer working at the intersections of data, technology, culture, and ethics.
-I am currently a postdoctoral scholar with the School of Information at the University of California, Berkeley.
+I am currently an Assistant Professor with The Information School at the University of Washington.
+Before that, I worked as a postdoctoral scholar with the UC Berkeley School of Information at the University of California, Berkeley.

-Beyond the academy, I spend what free time I have listening to records, binging shows on Netflix, perfecting my pourover coffee technique, and playing basketball whenever I can.
-If you’re interested in knowing more, you can contact me personally or keep up with me on Twitter and Instagram.
+Beyond the academy, I spend what free time I have listening to records, watching (too much) TV, biking or playing basketball and spending time with my wife.
+If you’re interested in knowing more, you can contact me personally or keep up with me on Twitter.

 “For our self-respect, which mirrors our sense of our own worth, depends in part upon the respect shown to us by others; no one can long possess an assurance of his own value in the face of enduring contempt or even the indifference of others.” -John Rawls, 1968.
 (Distributive Justice: Some Addenda, American Journal of Jurisprudence, v13, n1)